virend3rp/DC-website/README.md

-This i a repo for the DC Website.
+This is a repo for the DC Website.

 ## Getting Started